Neradoc/WOPR-circuitpython/password_cracking_animation/README.md

-Animation that mimics movive password cracking: each character shows quickly changing scrambled letters scrolling from the right, until one by one each letter of the passord settles.
+Animation that mimics movie password cracking: each character shows quickly changing scrambled letters scrolling from the right, until one by one each letter of the passord settles.

 Install word directories